-We have assembled some resume writing tips that you can help to ensure your substitute teacher resume and cover letter properly highlight your skills and experience as a potential supply teacher.
-If you are in the process of becoming a supply teacher these tips and strategies will help immensely.
+We have assembled some resume writing tips you can implement to help ensure your substitute teacher’s resume and cover letter properly highlight your skills and experience as a potential supply teacher.
+If you are in the process of becoming a supply teacher, these tips and strategies will help immensely.

 8 Substitute Teacher Resume Writing Tips to Communicate Proficiency

-Your supply teacher or substitute teacher resume should highlight the excellent instructional and classroom management skills you have, with behavioral management being of the utmost importance.
+Your supply teacher or substitute teacher resume should highlight your excellent instructional and classroom management skills, with behavioral management being of the utmost importance.
 Since students are known to act up or misbehave when their regular teacher is away, discussing how you cultivate a calm, well-disciplined, and focused learning environment is a sure way to get you noticed!

 The ability to establish a positive rapport with students and keep them motivated to learn goes hand-in-hand with excellent classroom management skills.
 How do you develop a rapport with students?
 What activities do you implement to keep students engaged?
-These topics should be highlighted in your introductory resume summary and areas of expertise section.
+Highlight these topics in your introductory resume summary and areas of expertise section.
 Also, include the core competencies in your teaching responsibilities and accomplishments.

-If you are applying for a position as a substitute teacher, you know quite well that you could end up in any classroom, ranging from K-12.
-Therefore, you must be able to show potential employers that you can quickly adapt to changing situations, student populations, and subject areas.
-Highlight the flexibility you had in your previous teaching roles, related positions, and any other prior jobs in your resume introduction and application letter.
-Adaptability is a skill that cannot be oversold in your substitute teacher resume.
+If you are applying for a position as a substitute teacher, you know pretty well that you could end up in any classroom, ranging from K-12.
+Therefore, you must show potential employers that you can quickly adapt to changing situations, student populations, and subject areas.
+Highlight your flexibility in your previous teaching roles, related positions, and any other prior jobs in your resume introduction and application letter.
+Adaptability is a skill that cannot be oversold in your substitute teaching resume.

-Communicating to the reader in your substitute teacher resume how you can facilitate all types and levels of learners while maintaining an engaging and focused class will grab the reader’s attention.
+Communicating to the reader in your substitute teacher resume to facilitate all learners’ types and levels while maintaining an engaging and focused class will grab the reader’s attention.

-You should also discuss how you get students actively involved with technology, the types of related projects you incorporate, and how these things enhance students’ technological skills.
-Showcasing your knowledge and expertise in this area will reassure potential employers that you will be able to utilize classroom technology during a regular teacher’s absence effectively.
+It would be best if you also discussed how you get students actively involved with technology, the types of related projects you incorporate, and how they enhance students’ technological skills.
+Showcasing your knowledge and expertise in this area will reassure potential employers that you will utilize classroom technology effectively during a regular teacher’s absence.

 If you can convey your commitment to strengthening your teaching skills and enhancing your content knowledge, you will be one step above the competition!
 Proving you are willing and eager to develop and improve is an admirable quality, regardless of the position you are applying for.

 One of the best ways to demonstrate proficiency in your substitute teacher resume is by focusing on teaching accomplishments.
-These should be listed in bullet point format under the applicable position.
-For instance, under each of your professional positions, you will first list your responsibilities in paragraph form.
+These should be listed in the bullet-point format under the applicable position.
+For instance, you will first list your responsibilities in paragraph form under each of your professional positions.
 Then underneath that, you will bullet your accomplishments for each job you’ve had.

 Sample Substitute Teacher Resume Writing Questions to Ask Yourself: